kapsxx/Simple-Linear-Regression/README.md

     All the steps of the code have been explained in detail.
     Explanation is given in comments along with the code.
     All the pre-processing methods and the reasons why to choose them are also explained in the comments.
     Read each and every line of the code along with the comments.
     It will help you understand the concept of simple linear regression very easily.
-    After going through the code and the description mentioned above, you will be able to perform simple linear regression very conveniently.
+    After going through the code, you will be able to perform simple linear regression very conveniently.